IuliaVrabie/Elementary-Cellular-Automaton/README.md

 Create a directory for your project and create the following files:

 - `app.py`: Your Flask application
-- `results.html`: HTML template for displaying the results
+- `templates/results.html`: HTML template for displaying the results
 - `new_app.py`: The updated version of your Flask application using 0s and 1s
-- `new_result.html`: HTML template for the updated results
+- `templates/new_result.html`: HTML template for the updated results
-- `styles.css`: Styles for results.html/ new_result.html
+- `static/styles.css`: Styles for results.html/ new_result.html
-- `README.md`: A readme file to document your project

 **Step 3: Run Your Flask Application**